mosharaf/eecs598/README.md

 | Jan 10  | **Introduction** | Mosharaf
 |         | **Background**
 | Jan 13  | The Datacenter as a Computer (Chapters 1 and 2) | Mosharaf
-|         | VL2: A Scalable and Flexible Data Center Networ
+|         | VL2: A Scalable and Flexible Data Center Network
 | Jan 15  | Resilient Distributed Datasets: A Fault-Tolerant Abstraction for In-Memory Cluster Computing
 |         | Flat Datacenter Storage
 |         | **Frameworks**